she-code-africa/SCAMP-Cohort6-Technical-Assessment/beginner/design.md

-# UI/UX Design Assessment
+# Product Design (Beginner) Technical Assessment

-- Using any design tool of your choice, create the https://twitter.com/ sign up page
+## The Problem
+- You seem to miss a lot of deadlines for assignment submissions at the She Code Africa mentoring problem.

+## The Task
+- Create a one page mobile app to solve the above problem.

 ## Submission
-- Upload to your design portfolio or page

-- submit the URL on the application form here: https://bit.ly/SCA-mentee-C6
+- Submit the URL to access the figma file on the application form here: https://bit.ly/SCA-mentee-C6

 *Good luck!*